How to Host the Perfect Father’s Day

 If you're after something organised, keep an eye out for local Father’s Day events or experience days - from brewery tours to foodie workshops, there are loads of options to explore.

-Writing a meaningful Father’s Day card can sometimes feel daunting, especially when you want to get the tone right.
+Writing a meaningful message in a Father’s Day card can sometimes feel daunting, especially when you want to get the tone right.
 The key is to consider your relationship with your dad or father figure and what you most appreciate about them.
 Start by reflecting on the role they’ve played in your life, from big moments to everyday memories.
 Whether they’ve been a constant source of advice, a supportive listener, or simply made you laugh when you needed it most, mentioning these qualities will make your message feel genuine and personal.

 - If your dad has a great sense of humour, keep the tone light and playful.
-A well-placed joke or cheeky remark can go a long way in making him smile.
+A well-placed joke or cheeky remark can go a long way in making him smile

-- If your relationship is more sentimental or serious, you might want to share something heartfelt: perhaps a memory you both treasure, a milestone you reached together, or a few words of thanks for everything he’s done.
+- If your relationship is more sentimental or serious, you might want to share something heartfelt: perhaps a memory you both treasure, a milestone you reached together, or a few words of thanks for everything he’s done

-- If you’re writing on behalf of younger children, include a simple message that reflects their love, admiration, or favourite thing about Dad, and if they’re old enough, let them add their own words too.
+- If you’re writing on behalf of younger children, include a simple message that reflects their love, admiration, or favourite thing about Dad, and if they’re old enough, let them add their own words too

 - For partners writing to the father of their children, this is also a lovely opportunity to show appreciation.
-Mention how much you value his role as a parent, recognise the little things he does for the family, and perhaps recall moments that made you feel especially proud of him.
+Mention how much you value his role as a parent, recognise the little things he does for the family, and perhaps recall moments that made you feel especially proud of him

 Ultimately, the best Father’s Day card messages are the ones that feel real, whether they’re full of emotion, humour, gratitude, or a mix of all three.

-27 top suggestions for Father’s Day
+27 top activity suggestions for celebrating Father’s Day

 Need more inspiration?
 Here are 27 of our best Father’s Day personalised ideas, from chill time to high-energy fun: